gshiva1975/AAI-501/README.md

 Analyze different storage sizes (e.g., 128GB, 256GB) for their popularity across various regions.

 ##### Classification:
-Use Logistic Regression, Decision Tree, and Random Forest models for classification tasks (Phase 1).
+Use Logistic Regression, Decision Tree, and Random Forest models for classification tasks.

 ##### Natural Language Processing (NLP):
 Utilize models such as BERT for advanced sentiment classification.
 Perform in-depth analysis at different time intervals to understand changes in sentiment and rating.

 ##### Temporal Analysis:
 One Month After Release: Analyze sentiment immediately after release to determine skew and limitations of the dataset.
 Two Months After Release: Evaluate changes in sentiment.
 One Year After Release: Perform a detailed analysis, including metrics such as confusion matrices and heatmaps.

 ##### Modeling Comparison:
 Compare different models for their efficiency in sentiment prediction, accuracy, and ability to handle context effectively.